samaysahu/Vox_GPT/README.md

 -   **Web-Based Interface:** An intuitive and visually appealing chat interface to interact with the robotic arm.
 -   **AI-Powered:** Uses Google's Gemini API to parse and understand user commands.
 -   **Real-time Control:** Commands are sent to the robotic arm in real-time over WiFi.
+-   **Keyboard Control:** Control the robotic arm using your keyboard for precise movements.

 ## System Architecture